tomnor/dwdat2py/README.rst

 Please report bugs and send suggestions or patches to the author.
 Or make an issue or pull request on the repo home at `Github
 <http://github.com/tomnor/dwdat2py>`_

-..
-[1] dwdatareader solves the same problem but with higher level of abstraction
-       to the library functions.